 - 5) Sensitivity analysis tests were performed at the study intersections under near- and long-term conditions to determine infrastructure improvement timelines.
 The near-term/interim analysis was based on the year 2028 conditions, which represents a five-year window.
 Highland Bridge developments assumed to be completed under interim conditions were based on discussions with the project team, but generally represents about 75 percent of the full buildout.
 The long-term conditions (i.e., year 2040) were based on a full buildout of the "2023 Scenario" which are the most up to date land use projections for the Highland Bridge development.
 Note that trips were either not generated or partially generated for the developments that are currently open, and signal timing within the study area was optimized.
 Traffic forecasts are shown in Figures 2 and 3. - 6) Interim (2028) intersection capacity results are summarized in Table 2 and improvement considerations are discussed below. - a) The St. Paul Avenue/Montreal Avenue intersection is expected to be over capacity during the p.m. peak hour.
 Providing northbound left- and eastbound right-turn lanes could help minimize delay and queuing impacts during the p.m. peak hour, however, the intersection is still expected to operate in the LOS E/F threshold.
 It should be noted the intersection would operate at an acceptable overall LOS C with the previous lane configuration. - Construct a traffic signal or single-lane roundabout at the intersection. - b) While the Ford Parkway/Cleveland Avenue intersection is expected to operate at an acceptable overall LOS C during the p.m. peak hour, the southbound approach is expected to operate at LOS E (67 seconds) and queues are expected to extend to Highland Parkway. - Consider restricting parking on the west side of Cleveland Avenue, from Ford Parkway to the alley, and provide a southbound right-turn lane to reduce southbound queues and improve operations.
-In addition, extending the eastbound left-turn lane would provide operational/queueing benefits. - c) The westbound left-turn movement at the Ford Parkway/Cretin Avenue intersection is expected to extend beyond storage approximately 30 percent of the p.m. peak hour.
-Consideration could be made towards extending the turn lane an additional 100-120 feet. - Note the westbound left-turn lane was extended in 2021 based on Ford Site AUAR recommendations, however, the stop bar/crosswalk was also shifted east, limiting the amount of additional vehicular storage provided.
+In addition, extending the eastbound left-turn lane would provide operational/queueing benefits. - Note Ramsey County is planning to resurface and re-stripe Cleveland Avenue from Ford Parkway to Randolph Avenue in 2023.
+Coordination with the County should occur to determine if the improvement considerations should be included in the resurfacing project. - c) The westbound left-turn movement at the Ford Parkway/Cretin Avenue intersection is expected to extend beyond storage approximately 30 percent of the p.m. peak hour.
+Consideration could be made towards extending the turn lane an additional 100-120 feet.

+• Note the westbound left-turn lane was extended in 2021 based on Ford Site AUAR recommendations, however, the stop bar/crosswalk was also shifted east, limiting the amount of additional vehicular storage provided.

 Table 2.
-Interim (2028) Conditions Intersection Capacity Analysis
+Interim (2028) Conditions Intersection (Capacity Analysis 1

-Intersection A.M.
+Interception A.M.
 Pe ak Hour P.M.
-Peak Hour intersection LOS Delay LOS Delay Ford Parkway / Cretin Avenue В 19 sec. С 27 sec.
+Peak Hour Intersection LOS Delay LOS Delay Ford Parkway / Cretin Avenue В 19 sec. С 27 sec.
 Ford Parkway / Cleveland Avenue С 20 sec. С 35 sec.
 St. Paul Avenue / Montreal Avenue (1) D 35 sec F 155 sec.
 St. Paul Avenue / Edgecumbe Road В 19 sec. С 21 sec.